RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ### Add the unit tests site folder

 Look at one of the existing ones as an example.
-There is a top_level file `<site>_test.mjs that runs the test.
+There is a main file `<site>_test.mjs that runs the test.
 You should follow the pattern of the existing tests with a separate .mjs file for each type of test.

-### Add the site to run_test.js
+### Add the site to scripts/run_test.js

 All that is needed is to add one import.
 This will register the site for testing.